 The shareholder who voted by electronic means shall be deemed to have taken part in the General Meeting and the votes represented by his/her shares shall be counted towards the quorum of the General Meeting unless otherwise provided by law.

 Resolutions of the shareholders of the Company may also be adopted without convening a meeting pursuant to procedure provided by law.
-In order to be validly adopted, more than half of all votes represented by the A-shares of the Company must have been cast in favour of the resolution, except upon deciding on issues referred to in Sections 6.2.7.1; 6.2.7.4; 6.2.7.5; 6.2.7.9; 6.2.7.12; 6.2.7.13 and/or 6.2.7.14 above, as well as in Sections 6.3.2.2; 6.3.2.3; 6.3.2.11 and 6.3.3 (if submitted for deciding to the shareholders), in which case a resolution is adopted if at least 83% of all votes represented by A-shares of the Company have been cast in its favour.
+In order to be validly adopted, more than half of all votes represented by the shares of the Company must have been cast in favour of the resolution, except upon deciding on issues referred to in Sections 6.2.7.1; 6.2.7.4; 6.2.7.5; 6.2.7.9; 6.2.7.12; 6.2.7.13 and/or 6.2.7.14 above, as well as in Sections 6.3.2.2; 6.3.2.3; 6.3.2.11 and 6.3.3 (if submitted for deciding to the shareholders), in which case a resolution is adopted if at least 83% of all votes represented by shares of the Company have been cast in its favour.
 A resolution of the shareholders of the Company on issues that require a greater majority of votes by law is adopted if the number of votes required by law have been cast in its favour.

 Supervisory Council